infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 Confluence is a team workspace in which the team can create, capture, and collaborate on ideas for the project.
 It helps the team to structure, organize, and share work, so every member has visibility into knowledge and access to the information they need regarding the project.

-> **Confluence site is organized into spaces.** Spaces are collections of related pages that the team can work on together.
+> **Confluence is organized into spaces.** Spaces are collections of related pages that the team can work on together.
 Most organizations use a mix of team spaces and software project spaces:
 >
 > * Team spaces - team members use it to work together toward large-scale goals and OKRs.
 >